Access management in Managed Service for Trino

 - Granular rules which control access to individual schemas, tables, functions, procedures, queries, session’s system properties, or catalog’s session properties.

-- Subjects: Users or user groups the rule applies to.
+- Users the rule applies to.

 Managing rules